Wilfred/trifle/README.md

 abbreviated.
 Code should be concise through well-chosen abstraction instead of very short names.

+### Documented

+Trifle seeks to be clearly and thoroughly documented.
+Documentation should include examples wherever possible.
+Each page in the documentation should have a small and well-defined purpose, with each function on a separate page.
+Users should be able to leave comments on the documentation for later readers.

 ### Expressive

 Trifle features closures, unhygenic macros and reader macros.